mmelas/cassandra-microservices/README.md

 #### X Exiting due to MK_USAGE: Due to networking limitations of driver docker on darwin, ingress addon is not supported'

-This is caused due to network limiting the docker deamon, to fix it just replace the `minikube start` in the 'startCluster.sh' script with
+This is caused due to network limiting the docker deamon, to fix it just replace the `minikube start` in the `startCluster.sh` script with
-'minikube start --vm=true'
+`minikube start --vm=true`

 #### 'psql: could not connect to server: Connection refused'